cossio/CenteredRBMs.jl/README.md

 ## Related

-Builds upon the [RestrictedBoltzmannMachines](https://github.com/cossio/RestrictedBoltzmannMachines.jl) Julia package, which defines the `RBM` and layer types.
+[RestrictedBoltzmannMachines](https://github.com/cossio/RestrictedBoltzmannMachines.jl) Julia package, which defines the `RBM` and layer types.

+## References

+Montavon, Grégoire, and Klaus-Robert Müller.
+"Deep Boltzmann machines and the centering trick."
+Neural networks: tricks of the trade.
+Springer, Berlin, Heidelberg, 2012.
+621-637.

+Melchior, Jan, Asja Fischer, and Laurenz Wiskott.
+"How to center deep Boltzmann machines."
+The Journal of Machine Learning Research 17.1 (2016): 3387-3447.